 The Air Navigation Order is the principle legislation that deals with drones, current EU legislation and articles 240 and 241.

-Wiltshire Police are approved by the CAA to fly drones commercially and have operational authorisation as well as some additional legal exemptions for emergency services.
+Wiltshire Police are approved by the CAA to fly drones commercially and have operational authorisation.